Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 is: like geese flying: flap arms with index fingers extended again ---start from beginning of plural

 - Sing without CD

-- Sing the history sentence & do hand motions while children listen.
-I use the hand motions from CCC user KnoxFamily.
+- Sing the history sentence & do the below motions while children listen.

 - Vary who sings it: Children sing it & do motions with me.
 Right table sings it.
 Left table sings it.
 Boys sing it in a whisper.
 Girls sing it loudly.
 Everyone sings it.
 (If the class is able, everyone does the hand motions each time whether or not they are the ones singing it.)